"Mushrooms and Fall Plants" Fair

 - a workshop to identify plants brought in by the public.

-The mushrooms and plants were collected by members of the Hérault Society of Horticulture and History (SHHNH) and the Faculty of Pharmacy at Montpellier (Laboratory of Botany, Phytochemistry, and Mycology).
+The mushrooms and plants were collected by members of the Hérault Society of Horticulture and History (SHHNH) and the Montpellier School of Pharmacy (Laboratory of Botany, Phytochemistry, and Mycology).

-Members of the SHHNH and university researchers will identify the mushrooms and plants collected or brought in by the public over the two-day event.
+Members of the SHHNH and university researchers will identify the mushrooms and plants collected or brought in by the public over the two-day period.

-Three card games created by a member of the SHHNH will allow the public—including students—to test their knowledge of mushroom identification, as well as their edibility and toxicity.
+Three card games created by a member of the SHHNH will allow the public—including students—to test their knowledge of identifying mushrooms, as well as their edibility and toxicity.

 The SHHNH will also feature mushrooms from throughout geological history and displays of insects.